 As it turned out, bounty hunters had abducted two formerly enslaved women and one of their sons as runaways who had been living here in rural Lancaster County.
 They were held in jail while waiting for transport to the Carolinas.
 However, before this could happen, Miller opened their cell one night and let the trio walk out.

-The women told sympathizers that they escaped by themselves, apparently to “cover” for Sheriff Miller.
+The women told sympathizers that they escaped alone to “cover” for Sheriff Miller.
 It wasn’t until years later that Miller admitted his part in the escape.

 Did I forget to mention that Miller was also a supporter of the Underground Railroad?